Who is treated in the Spinal Cord Injury Program at Kennedy Krieger?

 - Social workers

-When appropriate, the providers will refer patients to additional medical services at Johns Hopkins Hospital or other hospitals with expertise in the care of adults with spinal cord injuries.
+When appropriate, the providers will refer patients to additional medical services at Johns Hopkins Hospital or other hospitals with expertise in the care of individuals with spinal cord injuries.

 Patients come from all 50 states and more than 40 countries.

 How much therapy do patients receive while being treated in the Spinal Cord Injury Program ?

 In the medically supervised outpatient therapy program, therapists work one-on-one with patients, focusing on achievement of goals set by the patient, physician and therapist.

 The Spinal Cord Injury Program offers two unique therapy options:

 In this five-day-a-week program, patients attend therapy for two to three weeks and receive a minimum of three hours of therapy each day.

 - In this program, patients attend therapy one to three times per week for eight to 12 weeks, and receive a minimum of three hours of therapy per session.